-Your cat should be able to consume small volumes of wheatgrass every day if that’s possible.
-Since it is hard to quantify the amount of clippings they can have, you might want to pass this through your vet.
-You also need to ensure that there aren’t some toxic matters on the wheatgrass your cat eats.
+Your cat should be able to consume small volumes of wheatgrass every day.
+Since it is hard to quantify the number of clippings they can have, you might want to discuss this withyour vet.
+You also need to ensure that there aren’t fertilizers or pesticides on the wheatgrass your cat eats.

 Advantages of Feeding My Cat with Wheatgrass

 A few portions of wheatgrass propels your feline’s well-being, both physically and mentally.
 Here are some of the reasons why:

 As you’ve already seen, wheatgrass has many nutrients that are helpful to the cat’s immune system.
 These minerals and vitamins will go a long way in saving you a trip to the vet.

 This might sound funny until you have a lazy and chubby cat for a pet.
 Getting it to shed off the weight can be quite an uphill task.
 As you focus on changing the cat’s diet, let it snack on some wheatgrass.

 Cats are generally meant to be playful and active.
 If you notice that its usual routine is becoming boring, you can introduce the wheatgrass to the cat’s meal for a bit of stimulation.

 Why feed your cat snacks that can cause tooth decay and cavities when wheatgrass is a much cheaper and healthier option?
 This way, you will worry less about their dental health.
 Treating dental issues in cats will leave a massive dent in your bank account.